IBMStreams/streamsx.topology/TESTING.md

 ### Perform Java Topology quick test with release from Maven Central

-To perform a quick test (download topology.jar from Maven and build bundle from Java Topology app), run the following:
+To perform a quick test (download topology.jar from Maven and build bundle from Java Topology app), run the following and set the `TOPOLOGY_VERSION` to the version to be downloaded from Maven central:

 ```
+export TOPOLOGY_VERSION=<tested version, for example 1.16.3>
 cd test/release
 ant mvntest
 ```